mattbierner/blog.mattbierner.com/_posts/2016-05-01-optimizing_es6_iterator_based_tree_traversal.md

 ## Iterator
 Despair not!
 Perhaps the linked list is a retiring fellow who only reveals its true grace among more classy company.

-Here's the same logic, rewriten as an iterator:
+Here's the same logic, rewritten as an iterator:

 ```js
 function LinkedListIterator(root) {